 - Support each member in their ongoing development

 - Assist the Musical Director with the sections’ musical performance

 Section Leader – First Tenors – Andrew Moffatt

 Section Leader – Second Tenors – Derek Thorne

 The Library Team

-The Ladies Support Group (LSG)
+The Choir Support Group (CSG)

 Over the years the group has held dances, jumble sales, flea markets, floral and patchwork demonstrations, cake decorating, cosmetic/make-up evenings, quizzes, talks and visits to name but a few.
 The group has gone from strength to strength and has raised many thousands of pounds to help the choir with their charitable works, pay for new uniforms and equipment and assist with financial help for choir tours.
-As such a member attends every choir committee meeting representing the important view of the L.S.G.
+As such a member attends every choir committee meeting representing the important view of the C.S.G.

 The group meet regularly to arrange events and their fund raising has brought many highlights and lasting memories for everyone involved.
 The success of the group is due to the hard work and dedication of all its members, past and present.